I was nineteen when

 the bottom fell out.

 I don't say that lightly.
 I mean the kind of bottom where you can't see the walls, can't hear the surface, can't remember what it felt like to be okay.
 Anxiety.
 Depression.
 Addiction.
 An eating disorder that was as much about control as it was about anything else.
-A body that had started speaking in the only language it had left โ chronic pain from a bulging disc that made some days feel impossible.
+It had all started germinating earlier, in high school.
+By 18 my body was communicating to me in the only language it was sure I would hear โ chronic pain from a bulging disc that made living feel impossible.
+That part eased with time.
+The rest only got worse.

 From the outside, I had it mostly together.
 I was functioning.
 I was showing up.
 But inside I was carrying something I didn't have words for โ a weight that had nothing to do with what was happening in my life and everything to do with something I hadn't reached yet.